eventkoi/eventkoi-lite/readme.txt

 Yes.
 EventKoi Lite works with both block and classic themes.
 You can use our blocks or shortcodes to build your events calendar.

 = Can I customize the event template?
 Yes.
 If you're using a block theme, you can go to Appearance > Editor > Templates and customise the Event template.
 If you're using a classic theme, you can edit the template files.

 = Does EventKoi Lite include recurring events?
-[Recurring events](https://eventkoi.com/docs/knowledge-base/creating-recurring-events/?utm_source=pluginreadme-faq&utm_medium=web&utm_campaign=16-12-25) is only available in EventKoi Pro.
+Recurring events is available in EventKoi Pro.

 = Does EventKoi Lite include ticketing?
 Coming in 2026!

-= Can I display an events list instead of a calendar? = Yes.
-You can display an event list using [shortcodes](https://eventkoi.com/docs/knowledge-base/shortcodes/?utm_source=pluginreadme-faq&utm_medium=web&utm_campaign=16-12-25) or the [Event Query Loop block](https://eventkoi.com/docs/knowledge-base/how-to-use-the-ek-event-query-loop-block/?utm_source=pluginreadme-faq&utm_medium=web&utm_campaign=16-12-25).

 = Does EventKoi Lite support virtual events and timezones? = Yes.
 You can create virtual events, and the events calendar can auto-detect visitor timezone so visitors see events in their own timezone.